Why do you write a reference for a resume?

-- Your university teacher or professor because they can give you information about your class participation, your performance or how well you can do in the team.
+- Your university teacher or professor can give you information about your class participation, your performance, or how well you can do in the team.

 - If you have acquired any skills under a coach and trainer, they can recommend you for your leadership skills or the ability to work with others.

 - Introduction to your volunteer work.
-They can support you for your desire, motivation and skills to help the community.
+They can support you with your desire, motivation, and skills to help the community.
 Also, volunteering is almost always impressive.